thu-spmi/CAT/conformer.md

 * For implementation of **positional encoding**, **convolution subsampling**, **relative multi-head attention**, **feed-forward module**, **convolution module** and **multi-head attention module**, please refer to `scripts/ctc-crf/_layers.py`.
 * For top interface of Conformer model, please refer to the `ConformerNet` in `scripts/ctc-crf/model.py`
+* For results on swbd, librispeech, CommonVoice German, refer to ["Advancing CTC-CRF Based End-to-End Speech Recognition with Wordpieces and Conformers"](https://arxiv.org/abs/2107.03007).

 ## References